 Creating Mosaics using glass pieces can be difficult.
-Fortunately, the nice folks at Bondera sent me their latest product to try out.
-It is a revolutionary tile adhesive called the Bondera TileMatSet.
-Using their adhesive and broken dollar store plates, I was able to revive a boring lazy susan!
+But I found a great stick on adhesive, and using broken dollar store plates, I was able to revive a boring lazy susan!
 Want to know how?

-Bondera uses an advanced pressure-sensitive technology that is ideal for tile installation.
-It is basically similar to double stick tape.
+At you local home store, you can find ceramic adhesive that is similar to double stick tape.
 You peel off the back layer, press it down, and then peel off the top layer to add your tiles, effectively eliminating the need for tile glue.
 No more waiting for glue to dry!
 You can tile and grout in the same day!

 So I decided to create a mosaic project to try out this new product.